svne/JigMagga/README.md

         });

     Jm.Model.Customer.getCurrent(function (customer) {
-            // success method with the same data as in the findOneCached method if it was called before });
+            // success method with the same data as in the find* method if it was called before });

 You can easily store the model data to the local storage to use it even after page reload by using the following: